or Harmed at Sea Over $200 Million

-Our Florida boating accident lawyers at Rivkind and Margulies, P.A, are dedicated to not only serving those accident victims in South Florida and worldwide boating accidents, but also to advocating for better boating safety laws and regulations.Increase in Recreational Boaters in Sunny Florida
+Our Florida boating accident lawyers at Rivkind Margulies & Rivkind P.A., are dedicated to not only serving those accident victims in South Florida and worldwide boating accidents, but also to advocating for better boating safety laws and regulations.Increase in Recreational Boaters in Sunny Florida

 Florida is an ideal boating location with a prevalence of waterways, rivers, lakes, and a huge coastline.
 As a result, Florida is known to lead the nation in registered vessels with 915,713 vessels registered in just 2015.
 In addition, it has been estimated that one million non-registered boats actively use Florida waters and the population is growing.
 This means that Florida waterways are showing increased congestion each year, as boaters continue enjoying our beautiful weather and our abundant water resourcesMore Boaters, More Accidents